cizordj/molotov/HACKING.md

 # Code guidelines for Molotov project

-The project follows the [GNU Coding standards](https://www.gnu.org/prep/standards/standards.html#Command_002dLine-Interfaces) and the Unix philosophy in order to make the application simple, modular and easy to use.
+This project follows the [GNU Coding standards](https://www.gnu.org/prep/standards/standards.html#Command_002dLine-Interfaces) for command-line applications.

 In order to keep the code nice and clean we have a few requirements you'll need to stick to in order to get your patch accepted.